telerik/document-processing-docs/knowledge-base/update-toc-radwordsprocessing-before-docx-export.md

 title: Updating TOC Page Numberings in Word Documents Before Exporting to DOCX Format
 description: Learn how to update the Table of Contents (TOC) in a Word document using RadWordsProcessing before exporting to DOCX format.
 type: how-to
-page_title: How to TOC Page Numberings in Word Documents Before Exporting to DOCX Format
+page_title: How to Update TOC Page Numberings in Word Documents Before Exporting to DOCX Format
 slug: update-toc-radwordsprocessing-before-docx-export
 tags: wordsprocessing, document, processing, toc, table, contents, update, fields, docx, export
 res_type: kb